Disable Preloader

 Preoperative Preparation

-Mechanism of Surgery
+Mechanisms of Surgery

-2. Malabsorptive: Reduces nutrient absorption
+2. Malabsorptive procedures – reduce nutrient absorption

 Types of Bariatric Surgery

-• Sleeve Gastrectomy
+• Sleeve Gastrectomy (Gastric Sleeve)

 • Gastric Bypass (Roux-en-Y)